-In 2022, new regulations on remote work were introduced to the labour law.
+Labour law provides for remote work.
 Remote work means the practice of performing a job function defined in an employment contract from a location other than the employer's premises, subject to the use of information and telecommunications technologies for the purposes of performing such job function and maintaining interaction between the employer and the employee on related issues.